fishnal/aws-notes/cloudfront/2 - web distrobutions.md

 * Can forward cookies to origin
 * Can forward query strings to origin
 * Can restrict viewers to use signed URLs or signed cookies

+## Distrobution Settings
+* Price Class
+* Alternate Domain Names (CNAMEs)
+* SSL Certificate (either one provided by cloudfront, or a custom one)
+* Default root object - by setting one, you avoid exposing the contents of your distro
+* Enable logging, and the bucket where logs are stored
+* Distrobution state - enabled/disabled (just a toggle for the distro, in case you don't want people interacting with it the moment the distro is created)